jimbobbennett/BusyLight/README.md

 ## What I needed it to do

 This light needs to live outside my office so my family can see it before they come in, but I don't want to have to get up and walk out the door to turn it on or off.
-This gave me two options:

-* Have it controlled automatically by my calendar - this is a great way to have it automatically turn on, but not always the best.
-Sometimes I have impromptu chats that would need the light on that are not in my calendar, or meetings that finish early (yay!) where I'd need it off early.

-* Have it controlled remotely by something like a mobile app or Flic button - this is probably preferable as I can flip the light on for impromptu calls, turn it off when meetings end early.
-It does mean some training to ensure I remember, but shouldn't be too hard.
-Having had my wife in the past walk up to me and give me a kiss on the cheek when she got home not realising I was on a call, I'm pretty cautious now!
+I want to have it controlled automatically by my calendar, so it shows red when I have a meeting and green when I'm free.

-Having control on my desk and the light outside means I have the problem of connectivity - how can a device control my light remotely.
-For that the answer was obvious - [Azure IoT Central](https://azure.microsoft.com/services/iot-central/?WT.mc_id=busylight-github-jabenn)!
-The glorious IoT SaaS platform from Microsoft.
-It has such a low barrier to entry I knew I'd be able to get something up and running quickly.
+This leads to the problem of connectivity - how can my calendar control my light remotely.
+For that the answer was obvious - a mixture of [Azure IoT Central](https://azure.microsoft.com/services/iot-central/?WT.mc_id=busylight-github-jabenn), the glorious IoT SaaS platform from Microsoft, and [Azure Logic Apps](https://azure.microsoft.com/services/logic-apps/?WT.mc_id=busylight-github-jabenn), a no-code tool for building apps.
+Both have such a low barrier to entry I knew I'd be able to get something up and running quickly.

 ## Hardware

 > All the Amazon links below are affiliate links.
 Any money I make from these links will be donated to support families affected by COVID-19.
 If you don't want to use these links then search for the items directly on Amazon or buy from your local maker store or direct from the manufacturers.

 Every good maker project starts with hardware.
-I needed a device I could program, some lights, something to put it in and something to control it remotely.
+I needed a device I could program, some lights and something to put it in.
 After digging around in my supply of bits I put together the following:

 * [Pimoroni Mood Light](https://amzn.to/2TMqckO) - this is a nice little kit that contains a Raspberry Pi Zero W, a Pimoroni unicorn pHAT with 55 programmable LEDs in a rectangle, some laser cut plastic to make a case that looks like a light, and various cables and headers.

 * [16GB SD Card](https://amzn.to/38L5VAk) - the mood light doesn't come with an SD Card, so you'll need one to run the code from.

-* [Flic button](https://amzn.to/3aRYlpe) - this is a fun button that connects via either a Flic Hub or your phone to interact with services or make web requests depending on if the button is clicked, double clicked or held for a few seconds.

 The Pimoroni mood light is a great all-in-one package for a light, but any Raspberry Pi would work as long as it has internet connectivity.
 If you want to get the Pi parts separately and make your own enclosure, then you will need: